- 1. What is open enrollment?

 However, if you get health insurance at work, you may have a separate open enrollment period designated by your employer.

 Open enrollment Affordable Care Act plans starts on Nov.
 1 and goes through Jan.
 15, 2024.
 To get coverage starting on Jan.
-1, 2024, you'll need to select a plan by Dec.
-15. It's still early in the year, and these dates are subject to change, so check with your state's healthcare marketplace directly for confirmation.
-Not all states have confirmed dates as of this update.
+1, 2024, you must select a plan by Dec.
+15. These dates are subject to change, so check with your state's healthcare marketplace for confirmation.

-Some states have longer open enrollment periods, though this can change, so you should confirm dates with your state’s website.
+Some states have longer open enrollment periods, though dates are subject to change.
 Currently, these states have longer enrollment periods:

 Open enrollment for health insurance in Rhode Island previously started on Oct.
 15th, while New York's starting date moved from Nov.
 1st to Nov.
 16th.